rajmahendra/rajmahendra/README.md

 ### Hi there 👋

 - 🔭 I’m currently working ...
-For a bank as a Agilist in software engineering group, For Kotlin Community in Hyderabad City as a Lead. and some good interesting OpenSource Project, like to know more.. ?
-Ask me :)
+In a company as a Agile and Devops Coach.
+Helping teams to be Self organized, cross functional, collective owned Team and high performance team.
+Helping product to think small and deliver valuable product and engineers to adopt new light weight methods and CI/CD/CL culture.
-- 🌱 I’m currently learning ...  hmm you can ask me this also weel...
+- 🌱 I’m currently learning ... anything I come across in Software, lightweight processes, Sustainable lifestle.
-- 👯 I’m looking to collaborate on ...  on anything runs on Java and Kotlin..
-Interesting open source project, love to help individuals and User Gourps to upscale.
+- 👯 I’m looking to collaborate on ...
+Anything that helps people to be productive and deliver value.
 - 🤔 I’m looking for help with ...
-To become Dev Rel/Advoicate, Technical Writing
+Open for colaborate and learn each other.
 - 💬 Ask me anything ...
-Yes, I am happy to help, learn and collaborate anything you see in my repos.
+Yes, I am happy to help, learn and collaborate anything you see in my repos or you read about me.
 - 📫 How to reach me: http://twitter.com/rajmahendrar  https://www.linkedin.com/in/rajmahendrar
-- 😄 Pronouns: We
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: _I have no special talents.
-I am only passionately curious_
+I am only passionately curious_ / _The moment you accept responsibility of everything in your life, is the moment you gain the power to change anything in your life._

 ## Connect with me
 ![GitHub followers](https://img.shields.io/github/followers/rajmahendra?label=Follow%20me&logo=github&style=flat-square)